Dissipative Superfluidity in a Molecular Bose-Einstein Condensate: -sum Rule

 Performing the Fourier transformation with respect to $t$, we obtain

 Integrating $\tilde{G}^R$ along a closed contour $C$ that contains all the poles $i\lambda_{\alpha}-i0^{+}$, we obtain

 This is the $f$-sum rule in the open quantum system.
 We note that this $f$-sum rule holds even though the particle number is not conserved during the dynamics.
 This $f$-sum rule can be used to derive the relation between the current-current correlation function and the number operator.
-To show this, we start from the dynamics of the operator $\rho_{\bm{r}}:=a_{\bm{r}}^{\dagger}a_{\bm{r}}$ as
+To show this, we start from the dynamics of the local boson number $\langle\rho_{\bm{r}}(t)\rangle:=\text{Tr}[a_{\bm{r}}^{\dagger}a_{\bm{r}}\rho(t)]$ given by